-Baker and his wife moved to a completely new state to make the jump into franchise ownership.
+Baker and his wife moved to a completely new state to make the jump into becoming a franchise owner.
 This presented the biggest challenge for them.
 But Baker already possessed years of experience working with the company.
 And he learned all the operational ins and outs.
 So many of the other aspects of the experience have gone relatively well.

 He explains, “There’s no question that from a technical aspect, I definitely have a leg-up on a franchisee that has bought in without any prior experience.
 It’s essentially given me a working interview for the past few years, and by that time the decision to move forward was simple.”

 However, Baker cautions against the desire for independence or freedom alone.
 Running a franchise requires a lot of work.
 Do you care about the mission and the people you work with?
 This commitment makes franchise ownership much more rewarding.